 On the other end of the spectrum, avoiding watering or forgetting about the Jade Plant will also lead to leaf drop.
 Since they’re succulents, these plants do need the occasional deep watering to ensure the leaves stay plump and healthy.

-Larger Jade Plants may develop compacted areas in the soil mix or rootball where it’s harder to get water to penetrate.
+In my experience, larger Jade Plants may develop compacted areas in the soil mix or rootball where it’s harder to get water to penetrate.
 Try soaking the plant when it’s watering time and using a good draining soil mix to ensure moisture reaches every part of the Jade Plant.

 Leaves may continue to drop for a week or two after adjusting your watering habits, but be careful not to overwater in response.